AI engineering talent · Buyer guide · 2026

 |---|---|---|---|

-| Senior individual AI engineer | Senior bar + team coherence | Uvik Software (company-hire, staff aug) | Employed-engineer governance and named hiring |
+| Senior individual AI engineer | Senior bar + team coherence | Uvik Software (company-hire, staff augmentation) | Employed-engineer governance and named hiring |

 | Embedded AI pod (3–7) | Multi-quarter continuity | Uvik Software (dedicated team) | Team coherence; replacement bench in same firm |